Piano Sonata No. 9 (Scriabin): Structure and content

 Like Scriabin's other late works, the piece is highly chromatic.
 The Black Mass Sonata is particularly dissonant because many of its themes are based around an interval of a minor ninth, one of the most unstable sounds.
-Its marking 'legendaire' exactly captures the sense of distant mysterious wailing which grows in force and menace.
+Its marking legendaire [sic] captures the sense of distant mysterious wailing which grows in force and menace.

 The opening theme is constantly transformed, from the early trill arpeggio's sounding unsettling and then completely shifting, eventually tumbling in rapid cascades into a grotesque march.
 Scriabin builds a continuous structure of mounting complexity and tension, and pursues the combination of themes with unusual tenacity, eventually reaching a climax as harsh as anything in his music.
 The piece ends with the original theme reinstated.

 Like Scriabin's other sonatas, it is both technically and musically highly demanding for the pianist, sometimes extending to three staves as opposed to the standard two used in piano music.